d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 apply(img, torchvision.transforms.RandomHorizontalFlip())
 ```

-Flipping up and down is not as commonly used as flipping left and right.
-However, at least for this example image, flipping up and down does not hinder recognition.
-Next, we create a `RandomFlipTopBottom` instance for a 50% chance of flipping the image up and down.
+Flipping up and down is not as common as flipping left and right.
+But at least for this example image, flipping up and down does not hinder recognition.
+Next, we create a `RandomFlipTopBottom` instance to flip
+an image up and down with a 50% chance.

 ```{.python .input}
 apply(img, gluon.data.vision.transforms.RandomFlipTopBottom())